mdqinc/SDL_GameControllerDB/README.md

 # SDL_GameControllerDB

-PSA: This is a modified clone of https://github.com/gabomdq/SDL_GameControllerDB/ with the bogus DMCA claimed elements removed.
-A DMCA counter noticed has been filed.

 A community sourced database of game controller mappings to be used with SDL2 Game Controller functionality.

 # Usage